Your 49 Week Old Baby

 Tips for transitioning from the bottle at sleep times

 If your sleep time routine doesn’t already include stories, songs and snuggles, now is the time to introduce them.
-First, as well as the bottle, bring in new things, before gradually withdrawing the bottle from the routine.
+First bring in new things, before gradually withdrawing the bottle from the routine.

 For example, if your baby currently has a bottle while you cuddle him to sleep, begin reading a story at the same time.
 Then gradually reduce the volume of milk a little each day, until the story and cuddle are more of a focus than the bottle.
 If you are using a cup for daytime milk feeds, you might find your baby happily accepts this in place of a bottle at sleep time.